Project

 • 725 Beds

-GSA North Terrace is an exemplar project for Adelaide, comprising student accommodation, associated student services and amenity spaces and a ground floor cafe.
-It offers a home for 725 students across 352 student apartments.
+GSA North Terrace is an exemplar project for Adelaide and comprises 352 student apartments housing 725 students and features student services, amenity spaces and a ground floor cafe.

-SYNERGY CONSTRUCT received industry recognition by winning a notable award at the Master Builders Awards South Australia 2022 as well as being a finalist in the National Master Builders Awards, both for the Commercial/Industrial Building $50m to $100m category for their work on GSA Student Accommodation project.
+SYNERGY CONSTRUCT received industry recognition by winning a notable award at the Master Builders Awards South Australia 2022 as well as being a finalist in the National Master Builders Awards, both for the Commercial/Industrial Building $50 million to $100 million category for their work on GSA North Terrace project.

 Simply the best of the best in this competitive category – MBA judging panel

-Due to the small footprint and extreme height of the building, a tuned liquid mass damper will be installed on the roof to minimise horizontal swaying due to wind or earthquake impact.
-Another first for construction in South Australia.
+• Due to the small footprint and height of the building a tuned mass damper was installed on the roof to minimise swaying of the building due to wind or earthquake impact — a first for South Australia.

 More Projects